2naturedigital/BabyToy/PRIVACYPOLICY.md

 [Contact Us](#contact-information)

+Our official [Privacy Policy is here](https://2naturedigital.github.io/website/privacypolicy.html).
+This is a copy of the same policy.

-At 2NatureDigital, accessible from [2NatureDigital](https://2NatureDigital.com), one of our main priorities is the privacy of our visitors.
+At 2NatureDigital, accessible from [2NatureDigital](https://2naturedigital.github.io/website/), one of our main priorities is the privacy of our visitors.
 This Privacy Policy document contains types of information that is collected and recorded by 2NatureDigital and how we use it.

 If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us.